williamfzc/srctx/README.md

 ## About this tool

-This library processes your code into precise function-level graphs, just like an IDE, and then you can apply some analysis on them.
+This library processes your code into precise function-level graphs, seamlessly integrated with Git, and then you can apply some analysis to them.

 <img width="1389" alt="image" src="https://github.com/williamfzc/srctx/assets/13421694/e48a51c7-e95b-4da7-994f-f5fe1f461477">